 This version of the OpenSearch documentation is no longer maintained.
 For the latest version, see the current documentation.
 For information about OpenSearch version maintenance, see Release Schedule and Maintenance Policy.

 OpenSearch Dashboards multi-tenancy aggregate view for saved objects

-This is an experimental feature released in OpenSearch 2.4 and is not recommended for use in a production environment.
-For updates on the progress of the feature or if you want to leave feedback, see the Dashboards object sharing GitHub issue.
+Aggregate view for saved objects is an experimental feature released in OpenSearch 2.4.
+Therefore, we do not recommend enabling the feature in a production environment at this time.
+For updates on the progress of aggregate view for saved objects, or if you’d like to leave feedback that could help improve the feature, see the Dashboards object sharing GitHub issue.
 For a more comprehensive view of the proposed future development of multi-tenancy, see the Dashboards object sharing issue.

 Aggregate view for saved objects allows a user who has access to multiple tenants to see all saved objects associated with those tenants in a single view without having to switch between tenants to do so.
 This includes both tenants created by the user and tenants shared with the user.
 Aggregate view introduces a Tenant dropdown menu and column in the Saved Objects table that gives the user the option to filter by tenants and make visible their associated saved objects.

 Once you identify a saved object of interest, you can then switch to that tenant to work with the object.

 To access saved objects, expand the top menu and select Management > Stack Management > Saved Objects.
 The Saved Objects window opens.
 By default, all tenants the user has permissions for are displayed along with all saved objects associated with the tenants.